 There are so many kinds of wildlife that you can count, ranging from birds to bugs and butterflies, and so many organisations that need your help with their surveys.

 We've listed a few here to get you started, including the RSPB's own Big Garden Birdwatch.
 Time to get counting!

 Are you doing this activity as part of your Wild Challenge?
 Find out how you are progressing – are you getting closer to gold?

 Did you know: in the 2020 Big Garden Birdwatch, people like you counted a whopping 7,833,350 birds!
 The humble house sparrow was the most common, although the numbers of these decreased by 53% between 1979 and 2020.

 Wildlife surveys are fairly easy and are a great way to develop your patience as well as your observation and identification skills.
 Here are a few things that may come in handy:

 - Choose a survey that you'd like to help with.
 The Big Garden Birdwatch each January is a great place to start but here are some others you might like to try that can be done in gardens or wider green spaces:

 - Read the instructions very carefully and then follow them exactly.
 This is important - if everyone who takes part does this, we'll receive the most useful information.
-Don't worry if what you're being asked to do sounds a bit odd, the scientists know what they're doing!
+Don't worry if what you're being asked to do seems a bit odd, the scientists know what they're doing!